A Generalized Newton Method for Subgradient Systems: Introduction and Overview

-where $D^*F(\ox,\ov)(\cdot)$ is the {\em coderivative} of a set-valued mapping $F\colon\R^n\tto\R^n$ that is associated with the limiting subdifferential $\partial\ph$ as defined in Section~\ref{prel}.
+{We also extend our generalized Newton method to solve the following structured class of {\em composite optimization problems} given in the form where $f:\R^n\to \R$ is $\mathcal{C}^2$-smooth while the {\em regularizer} $g:\R^n \to \overline{\R}$ is prox-regular and subdifferentially continuous.
+Problems written in format \eqref{nocvcomposite} frequently arise in many applied areas such as machine learning, compressed sensing, image processing, etc. Since $g$ is generally extended-real-valued, the unconstrained format \eqref{nocvcomposite} encompasses problems of {\em constrained optimization}.
+If, in particular, $g$ is the indicator function of a closed set, then \eqref{nocvcomposite} becomes an optimization problem with geometric constraints.
+In our algorithm to solve problems of type \eqref{nocvcomposite} we employ the machinery of {\em forward-backward envelopes}.}

+The developed generalized Newton method for subgradient inclusions is finally applied to solving {regularized least square problems} that appear in practical models of statistics, machine learning, etc. For such problems, we compute the second-order subdifferential and the proximal mapping from \eqref{subgra-prox} entirely in terms of the given data, derive explicit calculation formulas, and then provide {solvability and local convergence results for our algorithms applied to problems of this class}.
+The rest of the paper is organized as follows.
+Section~\ref{prel} presents and discusses those notions of variational analysis and generalized differentiation, which are broadly used in the formulations and proofs of the main results obtained below.
+Section~\ref{sec:solv} is devoted to {\em solvability} of the {\em generalized equations} where $D^*F(\ox,\ov)(\cdot)$ is the {\em coderivative} of a set-valued mapping $F\colon\R^n\tto\R^n$ that is associated with the limiting subdifferential $\partial\ph$ as defined in Section~\ref{prel}.
 The framework of \eqref{ge-cod} encompasses all the versions \eqref{newton-iter}, \eqref{newtonC11}, and \eqref{subgra-prox} of the Newton-type algorithms discussed above.
 Using well-developed calculus rules of limiting generalized differentiation allows us to prove that \eqref{ge-cod} is solvable for $d$ if the mapping $F$ is {\em strongly metrically subregular} at the reference point $(\ox,\ov)$.
-Furthermore, the {\em strong metric regularity} of $F$, in particular, ensures the solvability of \eqref{ge-cod} and the {\em compactness} of the feasible directions therein {\em around} the point in question.

-The solvability results established in Section~\ref{sec:solv} for coderivative inclusions are applied to solvability issues for generalized Newton systems of types \eqref{newtonC11} and \eqref{subgra-prox} involving the second-order subdifferential $\partial^2\ph$.
+Furthermore, the {\em strong metric regularity} of $F$, in particular, ensures the solvability of \eqref{ge-cod} and the {\em compactness} of the {(generalized) Newton directions} therein {\em around} the point in question.
+The solvability results established in Section~\ref{sec:solv} for coderivative inclusions are then applied in Section~\ref{sec:solvN} to solvability issues for {\em generalized Newton systems} of types \eqref{newtonC11} and \eqref{subgra-prox} involving the second-order subdifferential $\partial^2\ph$.
 In this way we identify broad classes of functions $\ph\colon\R^n\to\oR$ for which the required assumptions on $F=\partial\ph$ are satisfied.

 Section~\ref{sec:newtonC11} presents a generalized Newton algorithm to solve the gradient equations \eqref{gra} with functions $\ph$ of class ${\cal C}^{1,1}$ according to the iteration procedure \eqref{newtonC11}.
 The main result of this section establishes a local {\em superlinear convergence} of iterates \eqref{newtonC11} to a designated solution $\ox$ of \eqref{gra} under the semismoothness$^*$ of the gradient mapping $\nabla\ph$ at $\ox$ and under merely its {\em metric regularity} around this point.
 Even in the case of tilt-stable local minimizers of $\ph$, the obtained result improves the one from Mordukhovich and Sarabi \cite{BorisEbrahim}.
 We also compare the new algorithm with some other generalized Newton methods and show, in particular, that our algorithm is well-defined and exhibits a superlinear convergence of iterates when the semismooth Newton algorithm cannot be even constructed.